Last Updated on –

 Go to the website of your chosen stock brokerage company to open an online trading account.

-If you’re a client of BDO, BPI, or Metrobank, you may opt to sign up for an account with their respective online trading platforms (BDO Nomura, BPI Trade, or First Metro Sec).
+If you’re a client of BDO, BPI, or Metrobank, you may opt to sign up for an account with their respective online trading platforms (BDO Securities, BPI Trade, or First Metro Sec).

 Opening a stock trading account involves submitting accomplished forms and requirements to the stockbroker.
 Once your account has been set up, you can fund it with your initial investment to start buying stocks.